AlexanderAlatorreGovea/tyler-mginness-course/README.md

-This is a repo to go over some of the main hook concepts based on a course.
+This is a repo to go over some of the main hook concepts based on a course by Tyler McGinnes.